Hermès: Saddlery and leather crafting

 While the Kelly and Birkin are two of the house's most famous bags, Hermès has a wide range of other popular handbags.
 One, the bolide is a dome-shaped carry-all that comes in varying sizes with a leather shoulder strap.
 It is widely recognized as the first handbag that was constructed with a zipper.
 The bolide comes in both stiff leathers, such as Epsom, and relaxed leathers, such as Clemence.
+Clemence leather is sometimes referred to as Bianca leather - a particular grain that originates from France.
 Another popular bag from the Hermès house is the Evelyne, a comparatively affordable saddle-style bag meant to be worn cross-body with a traditional fabric strap.
 The evelyne is available in 4 different sizes: the TPM (16 cm), PM (29 cm), GM (33 cm)and TGM (40 cm) and is generally made in relaxed leathers like clemence.
 The evelyne boasts a perforated "H" motif that is meant to be hidden and worn towards the body, to allow easy access to the top of the bag.
+Hermès operate on a wishlist system for these items around the world as they are coveted and highly sought after.

 In 2021, the Farm Transparency Project released video footage from three Australian crocodile farms owned by Hermès, which showed the small cages and concrete floors the animals live on and how they are slaughtered, including by stabbing and electrocution.

 Clothing and accessories

-Women's ready-to-wear department was born at Hermès in the 1920s-1930s, initially with sportswear.
+Ready-to-wear department was born at Hermès in the 1920s-1930s, initially with sportswear, with the first menswear, a leather golf jacket, created for Duke of Windsor, Edward VIII, in 1925.
 Then, during the 1940s, Hermès gradually turned away from the sportswear focus to ready-to-wear, officially launched in 1967 with Catherine de Károlyi.
 Hermès clothing and accessories are now the group's second largest business.
 This department includes women and men ready-to-wear as well as fashion accessories.
 In addition, several renowned fashion designers have headed it, such as Lola Prusac, Martin Margiela, Jean-Paul Gaultier, or Christophe Lemaire.
 Today, this division is run by Nadège Vanhée and men's ready-to-wear by Véronique Nichanian.
+In 2027, Grace Wales Bonner became creative director of menswear ready-to-wear.